Broughton Hall Catholic High School - Curriculum / Art and Design

 In Art we aim to develop the creative and artistic ability of our students.
 Embracing the importance of art in a wider context through the study of the work of traditional and modern artists and designers, both with local connections and worldwide reach.

 In Design Technology subjects students are encouraged to identify needs and opportunities and access the necessary knowledge of skills and processes to respond by developing ideas and making products.
-In Cooking and Nutrition are aim is to Instil in our students a love of cooking.
+In Cooking and Nutrition are aim is to instill in our students a love of cooking.
 They will access the skills and knowledge to cook a range of products and apply the principles of nutrition and healthy eating.

 We aim to ensure that there is a variety of courses at levels that meets the needs and aspirations of all of our students.